 Finally, while emails shouldn’t be straight-up promotion 100% of the time, that doesn’t mean we can use email marketing to promote our products in a way that’s personalized to each customer’s preferences.

-A great example of gamification marketing with emails are Channel 4’s fun quizzes:
+A great example of gamification marketing with emails is Channel 4’s fun quizzes:

 Channel 4 could’ve just listed every new show that’s appropriate to Valentine’s Day, but they gamified the process and made it personal to each subscriber who filled out the questionnaire.

-Instead of just displaying their catalogue, Channel 4 used gamification marketing to not only acquaint their customers with their shows, but to entertain them.
+Instead of just displaying their catalog, Channel 4 used gamification marketing to not only acquaint their customers with their shows but to entertain them.

 And that’s exactly how gamification marketing helps us get great results from each email we send.